 Texas must have jurisdiction before it can make orders in your custody case.
-The UCCJEA is used by every state in the United States except Massachusetts.
+The UCCJEA is used by every state in the United States, including the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands, except Massachusetts.
 The UCCJEA is found in Texas Family Code 152.

 When do I need to use the UCCJEA?

 You will need to use the UCCJEA to determine if Texas has jurisdiction in your custody case if a parent, a person acting as a parent, or the child currently lives in a state other than Texas.
 If you file your case in a court that does not have jurisdiction, you may end up wasting all of the time and money you spend on your case, because jurisdiction issues can be raised at any time, even on appeal.
 Therefore, before filing your case it’s a good idea to talk with a lawyer about your specific situation.
 If you are unsure whether the UCCJEA will apply in your case, you can:

 Does the UCCJEA cover all jurisdiction issues affecting children?

 No. The UCCJEA only applies to an issue if it falls under the definition of a “child custody determination.”
 A “child custody determination” means a judgment, decree, or other order of a court that provides for legal custody, physical custody, or visitation.
 It includes permanent, temporary, initial, and modification orders.
 See Texas Family Code 152.102(3).

 "Legal custody" means managing conservatorship of a child.
 "Physical custody" means physical care and supervision of a child.
 And "visitation" means possession of or access to a child.